fmeringdal/rust-rrule/README.md

 This crate is not production ready yet.
 Dates and recurrence rules are quite complicated and takes time to get right.
-Even though this crate is well tested (high code coverage), there are still tests missing regarding edge cases in stuff like DST, time zone and rfc_string parsing.
+Even though this crate is well tested (high code coverage), there are still tests missing regarding edge cases in stuff like DST, time zone and rfc_string parsing (contributions are very welcome!).
 Use at your own risk!

 ## Quick start